 (first page) "Rachel, Rachel who do you see?"

-(turn the page) "I see David looking at me."
+(next page) "I see David looking at me."

 "David, David who do you see?"

-"I see Amanda looking at me"
+"I see Amanda looking at me."

 Self Portrait - Let the children draw a self portrait.
 This is a great fine motor activity as well as a hand eye coordination activity.